-Students who have transferable hours but whose cumulative entering grade point average is lower than a 2.0 may be referred to the adult Aspire admissions committee for consideration.
+Students who have transferable hours but whose cumulative entering grade point average is lower than a 2.0 may be referred to the admissions committee for consideration.
 If admitted, the following may apply:

-- < A.A.
-Student must maintain a 2.0 in the first three three-hour courses. - < B.B.A.
+- A.A.
+Student must maintain a 2.0 in the first three three-hour courses. - < B.A.
+Student must maintain a 2.5 in the first three three-hour courses. - < B.B.A.
 Student must maintain a 2.5 in the first three three-hour courses.